This blog is written by our staff who live throughout the State of Maine. They write tips for shopping, cooking, and eating healthy on a budget.

 Pro tip: Sort blog posts using the dropdown menu in the sidebar to explore more about Maine SNAP-Ed!

-Written by Nutrition Educator, Holly Stuhr.
+group Written by Nutrition Educator, Holly Stuhr.
 Kids can be really picky eaters.
 To make your mealtime more enjoyable and less of a battle, set a Good Food Mood with these tips. #1 Get your little chef helping in the kitchen!
 Cooking together takes the mystery out of what they are eating.
-If kids help to…
+If kids help…

 Written by Beth Chamberlain, Nutrition Educator in Waldo County Do you decorate with pumpkins or are you more likely to sip your morning brew flavored with pumpkin spice?
 Maybe you do both!
 This time of year many a doorstep is donning a pumpkin or two, which adds a splash of color to the faded hues…